Free and confidential.

 No matter what your concerns are, personal counseling with an LIM College counselor is a good place to start.

-If you confront an issue that’s difficult to manage on your own, don’t feel that you are alone.
-Call us at (212) 752-1530 Ext.
-315 or email cas [at] limcollege.edu.
+If you are struggling, please know that you are not alone.
+Call us at (646) 218-6048 or email counseling [at] limcollege.edu.
 We’re here to offer you the support you may need to achieve personal and academic success.

 And remember, counseling is free and confidential.

 Because counseling includes discussion of sensitive personal information, you should feel safe in your conversations with counselors and confident that your privacy is protected.